DrFirstLee/drfirstlee.github.io/_posts/2025-04-05-research_journal.md

 Not only that, it also lets us evaluate **individual researchers’ performance** using similar metrics!

 ![einstein](https://github.com/user-attachments/assets/564b6e3d-304a-40d7-86d7-6b0fcc295659)
+We can find h-index on the page of Einstein
 ---

 ## 🔍 Let’s Start with the h-index!